-Dietitian weighs in on controversy about arsenic in food: Eating a balanced diet will limit exposure to elementNovember 15th, 2012 in Health /
+Dietitian weighs in on controversy about arsenic in food: Eating a balanced diet will limit exposure to elementNovember 15, 2012 in Medicine & Health / Health

 (Medical Xpress)—Recent reports about arsenic in rice have sparked a great deal of panic among U.S. consumers.
 However, the average American who eats a variety of whole grains doesn't need to stress about arsenic, according to Loyola University Health System registered dietitian Brooke Schantz, MS, RD, CSSD, LDN.